Tate Duality In Positive Dimension Over Function Fields: Injectivity of and

-in which the middle vertical arrow is an isomorphism because $\mathscr{B}'$ is finite and the last vertical arrow is an inclusion because $\mathscr{H}$ is affine.
-An easy diagram chase now shows that the first vertical arrow is an isomorphism. \end{proof}
+in which the top arrow is an inclusion because ${\rm{H}}^1(\mathcal{O}_v, \widehat{\mathscr{U}}) = 0$ for almost all $v$ and the right arrow is an inclusion because of the already-treated case of almost-tori.
+It follows that the left vertical arrow is an inclusion. \end{proof}